publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch51/m__us_usc_t7_s2036a.md

     (b) __Programs__

-        Consistent with the terms and conditions of grants awarded under this section, State agencies may implement a nutrition education and obesity prevention program for eligible individuals that promotes healthy food choices consistent with the most recent Dietary Guidelines for Americans published under [section 5341 of this title][/us/usc/t7/s5341].
+        Consistent with the terms and conditions of grants awarded under this section, State agencies may implement a nutrition education and obesity prevention program for eligible individuals that promotes healthy food choices and physical activity consistent with the most recent Dietary Guidelines for Americans published under [section 5341 of this title][/us/usc/t7/s5341].

     (c) __Delivery of nutrition education and obesity prevention services__